 - walking together or speaking another language together

-The “Adopt a Nonna or Nonno” (CVS) program still remains the only source of contact with the wider community for many Italian residents living in residential aged care homes.
-The program provides companionship to people who live in residential care facilities, who have been identified as being at risk of becoming socially isolated.
-These residents would be at a greater disadvantage if the “Adopt a Nonno or Nonno” program did not offer the social, emotional and spiritual support through its CVS volunteers.
+The “Adopt a Nonna or Nonno” initiative still remains the only source of contact with the wider community for many Italian residents living in residential aged care homes.
+The initiative provides companionship to people who live in residential care facilities, who have been identified as being at risk of becoming socially isolated.
+These residents would be at a greater disadvantage if the “Adopt a Nonno or Nonno” initiative did not offer the social, emotional and spiritual support through its CVS volunteers.

-There have been many observable benefits of the “Adopt a Nonna or Nonno” program such as:
+There have been many observable benefits of the “Adopt a Nonna or Nonno” initiative such as:

 - Greatly reduced social, linguistic and cultural isolation on admission into an Aged Care Facility for Italian CALD elderly.